HNC Agriculture (Livestock Production)Apply Full-Time Apply Part-Time Enquire about this course Download PDF

 - Animal Health and Welfare

 For all modules, theory lectures are delivered that aim to facilitate the core content and provide the underpinning knowledge.
-To complement the theory lectures, students have group seminars / practical sessions on the farm and in laboratories that are used to reinforce concepts delivered theoretically.
+To complement the theory lectures, you will have group seminars/practical sessions on the farm and in laboratories that are used to reinforce concepts delivered theoretically.

 - A wide range of resources are available for use both on and offsite for projects but it may not be possible to purchase/service all requests therefore students need to be aware that they may need to self-fund some elements.